 Jay will then post the video and written content on Medium, LinkedIn and his blog.
 In fact, from one 5-minute video, the content will be repurposed in 10 different ways and distributed to the right people.

 Content marketing isn’t “one size fits all.”
-You’ve got to find ways to generate leads, gain traction and earn quality links without creating fresh content on a daily basis.
+You’ve got to find ways to generate leads, gain traction and earn high quality links without creating fresh content on a daily basis.

 Blogging is a surefire way to attract paying customers and nurture them.
 This is why 76% of B2B marketers blog regularly.
 Blogging regularly doesn’t have to mean publishing fresh articles daily or weekly – it could also mean taking your old content and giving it a new look and home.

 Using a piece of content (e.g., a blog post) once isn’t the best way to go.
-It can use up your marketing budget, without any significant results.
+It can use up your marketing budget, without any significant search results.
 It’s almost impossible to build a thriving business when you’re not reaching your target audience in a way that they find irresistible.

 Some recent data by Kapost, which was compiled by Heidi Cohen, showed that 75% of ideas, on average, are turned into a content asset, published once and never reused or repurposed again.
 That’s a waste of good content.